prashantpawar/sol-unit/README.md

 2. Test function names must start with `test`, e.g. `function testAddTwoInts()`, and they must be public.
 There is no limit on the number of test-functions that can be in each test-contract.

 3. The test-contract may use a test event: `event TestEvent(bool indexed result, string message);`.
-The recommended way of doing unit tests is to have the test-contract extend `Asserter`, by importing `Asserter.sol`, or by extending `Test` in `Test.sol` (these contracts comes with the library).
-Their assertion methods has a proper test event already set up which will fire automatically when an assertion is made.
+The recommended way of doing unit tests is to have the test-contract extend `Test`, by importing `Test.sol` (this contract comes with the library).
+Extending `Test` will connect your test contract with the `Assertions` library, and its assertion methods has a proper test event already set up.
 There is no limit on the number of assertions that can be made in a test method.

-NOTE: If none of the existing assertions would fit, you could for example extend the `Asserter.sol` contract and add new assertions, or calculate the result in the test-function and use `assertTrue` or `assertFalse`.
+NOTE: If none of the existing assertions would fit you could modify `Test.sol` and `Assertions.sol` for your project, or just calculate the result in the test-function and use `assertTrue` (or simply `assert`), or `assertFalse`.

 - A test **passes** if no assertion fails (i.e. `result` is `true` in every test event).
-If no assertions are made, the test will pass automatically.
+If no assertions are made, the test will automatically **pass**.
 If at least one assertion fails, the test will **not pass**.

-**Example of a simple storage value test using the Assertions library and extending Test**
+**Example of a simple storage value test**

 ```
-import "./assertions/Test.sol";
+import "Test.sol";

 contract Demo {